Asian benchmarks mostly lower after tepid Wall St session

 Energy, industrials, health care and most of the 11 sectors in the S&P 500 ended in the red, despite the late rally in technology stocks, communication firms and retailers and other companies that rely on direct consumer spending.

-"The market is really taking the growth slowdown as the primary driver today," said Paul Kim, CEO of Simplified Asset Management.
-"So you're seeing a modest sell-off in risk assets, but a significant sell-off in oil, energy, commodities tied to growth, as well as a a modest drop in yields."

-Stocks remain in a slump that pulled the S&P 500 into a bear market last month, meaning an extended decline of 20% or more from a recent peak.
+Stocks have not bounced back from a slump that pulled the S&P 500 into a bear market last month, meaning an extended decline of 20% or more from a recent peak.
 The market's performance in the first half of 2022 was the worst since the first six months of 1970.

 Inflation has been squeezing businesses and consumers, tightening its grip after Russia invaded Ukraine in February.
 The invasion sent oil prices higher globally and sent gasoline prices in the U.S. to record highs.
 Consumers struggling with higher prices on everything from food to clothing are cutting back on spending.